dboikliev/LinqTS/README.md

 1. where
 2. select
 3. distinct
+4. zip
-3. any
+5. any
-4. first
+6. first
-5. firstOrDefault
+7. firstOrDefault

 ## Example